Data-Science-in-Mechanical-Engineering/franka-emika-panda-simulation/README.md

 Torque and position controls implemented in the XML file (limits taken from: https://frankaemika.github.io/docs/control_parameters.html#constants)

-Can be used with mujoco simulator
+Can be used with mujoco simulator (recommended version: 2.0.2.8 )

 To run a mujoco license is necessary.